Differences Between Bar Mitzvah, Bat Mitzvah and Other Mitzvah's

 Speech delivery

 Throughout this Jewish coming-of-age event, the Bat Mitzvah girl also delivers a speech in front of the attendees or D’var Torah ( Her ideas and thoughts on her Torah portion).
-She can also share her journey like the life challenges, the things that inspire her, and her love towards the Jewish faith.
-During the ceremony, the 12 candles (13 candles for Bar Mitzvah) are also lightened by a girl to express gratitude towards her loved ones who were there and became a part of her big day.
+She can also share her journey, like the life challenges, the things that inspire her, and her love for the Jewish faith.
+During the ceremony, the 12 candles (13 candles for Bar Mitzvah) are also lit by a girl to express gratitude towards her loved ones who were there and became a part of her big day.

 Announcement of Bat Mitzvah Project

 It is also one of the exquisite parts of this meaningful ceremony.
-Like Bar Mitzvah, Bat Mitzvah girl also publicly announces her Bat Mitzvah project.
-The project can be related to anything, for instance: Charity goals that inspire the Jewish community about kindness or it can be individual such as fasting on the communal fast days or daily prayer.
+Like a Bar Mitzvah, a Bat Mitzvah girl also publicly announces her Bat Mitzvah project.
+The project can be related to anything, for instance: Charity goals that inspire the Jewish community about kindness, or it can be individual,l such as fasting on the communal fast days or daily prayer.

 Community Celebration